 If your marriage is on the brink of divorce, and your spouse wants to leave, it may be very hard for you to manage your frustration.
-You may feel hurt and angry.
+You may feel hurt and angry, especially if you’re on the opposing end and want to stay together.

 This may be a very hard punch to your ego, but instead of lashing out, retaliating, or pleading, now is the time to “put your best foot forward,” and avoid common mistakes most people make if you want to try to preserve your marriage.

-4 Common Mistakes to Avoid to Prevent Divorce
+4 Mistakes to Avoid When Faced with Divorce

 This can lead to further deterioration of your self-esteem.
 This puts you in a vulnerable position, possibly feeling desperate and reacting in a way that will only alienate your partner.
 This may cause you to lose all hope and act in ways that will push him (or her) further away.
 Also, avoid reminding him of good old times or telling him that you love him.
 He is not open to receive this from you, and you may be disappointed with a cold response.